loretito/loretito/README.md

 # Hi, I'm Loreto <img src="https://i.pinimg.com/originals/80/7b/5c/807b5c4b02e765bb4930b7c66662ef4b.gif" width="60"></img>

-Hello, my name is Loreto, and I am currently a student of Computer Science and Telecommunications engineering.
+I am currently a student of Computer Science and Telecommunications engineering.
 I am working on various projects, aspiring to become a full-stack developer.
 Apart from programming, I have a great passion for videogames.

 - 💻 Open to working on new projects
 - 👀 I'm interested in developing new programming skills